 - Safer walking and biking routes to school are helping more kids get the physical activity they need to stay healthy and do better in school.

-- More farmers markets mean more families have access to fruits and vegetables—the keys to good health.
+- More farmers markets mean more families have access to fruits and vegetables.

-- More workplace wellness programs are helping employees be healthy, decreasing healthcare costs for employers.
+- More workplace wellness programs are helping employees improve their health, which decreases healthcare costs for employers.

 - 27.6% of Minnesotans are obese - caused by insufficient physical activity and unhealthy eating - increasing risk for heart disease and diabetes, among other chronic illnesses.

 - Obesity and tobacco use and exposure are the two leading causes of death.